 Nathaniel H. Goetz is Chief Operating Officer and co-founder of Noah Z.M.
-Goetz Foundation.
-Goetz is responsible for overseeing day-to-day operations, including program management, finance, regulatory compliance, fundraising, and administration.
-He also serves as a facilitator of the Noah Z.M.
-Goetz Foundation Education Program.
-A recognized leader and expert in nonprofit management, Goetz has worked extensively in the charitable and philanthropic fields for over 15 years as a director, manager, consultant, and board member of numerous nonprofits in North Carolina and California.
+Goetz Foundation and is responsible for overseeing day-to-day operations, including program management, finance, regulatory compliance, fundraising, and administration.
+As co-facilitator of the Foundation’s Education Program, Goetz has spent over 200 hours working one-on-one with clients.
+His work has appeared in Adoption Today magazine and Adoption.Com, and he is a member of the National Council for Adoption.
+Before the establishment of the Foundation in 2011, Goetz worked extensively in the charitable and philanthropic fields for over 15 years as a director, manager, consultant, and board member of numerous nonprofits in North Carolina and California.
 Goetz holds a Certificate in Nonprofit Management from Duke University, Master of Public Policy from Pepperdine University, and a Bachelor of Arts in Political Science from Whittier College.
 In 2001, he was a visiting research fellow at the University of Oxford.
 He is a 2009 recipient of the Triangle Business Journal’s 40 Under 40 Leadership Award and the 2005 recipient of the Whittier College Outstanding Young Alumni Award.